Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Abstract

 \section{Abstract}

-In recent years, graph neural networks (GNNs) have been widely adopted in representation learning of graph-structured data and provided state-of-the-art performance in various application such as link prediction and node classification.
-Simultaneously, self-supervised learning has been studied to some extent to leverage rich unlabeled data in representation learning on graphs.
+In recent years, graph neural networks (GNNs) have been widely adopted in the representation learning of graph-structured data and provided state-of-the-art performance in various applications such as link prediction, node classification, and recommendation.
+Motivated by recent advances of self-supervision for representation learning in natural language processing and computer vision, self-supervised learning has been recently studied to leverage unlabeled graph-structured data.
 However, employing self-supervision tasks as auxiliary tasks to assist a primary task has been less explored in the literature on graphs.
 In this paper, we propose a novel self-supervised auxiliary learning framework to effectively learn graph neural networks.
-Moreover, we design first a meta-path prediction as a self-supervised auxiliary task for heterogeneous graphs.
+Moreover, this work is the first study showing that a meta-path prediction is beneficial as a self-supervised auxiliary task for heterogeneous graphs.
 Our method is learning to learn a primary task with various auxiliary tasks to improve generalization performance.
 The proposed method identifies an effective combination of auxiliary tasks and automatically balances them to improve the primary task.
-Our methods can be applied to any graph neural networks in a plug-in manner without manual labeling or additional data.
+Our methods can be applied to any graph neural network in a plug-in manner without manual labeling or additional data.
 Also, it can be extended to any other auxiliary tasks.
-Our experiments demonstrate that the proposed method consistently improves the performance of link prediction and node classification on heterogeneous graphs.
+Our experiments demonstrate that the proposed method consistently improves the performance of node classification and link prediction.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{